 - Active-Duty Incurrence or Aggravation of Sleep Apnea

-Many veterans with sleep apnea did not get a diagnosis during the service and it is not required for a VA sleep apnea rating.
+Many veterans with sleep apnea did not get a diagnosis during the service but it is not required for a VA sleep apnea rating.
 However, veterans must show that their sleep apnea started or worsened from active-duty military service.

 - Nexus Between Current Diagnosis and Event in Service